 PIE GRANT FOOD AWARD PROCESS

 As you are aware, we are currently facing the Coronavirus (COVID-19) public health crisis.
-With that being said, the review and award process for the 2020 PIE FOOD Grant has been postponed until further notice.
-When additional guidance is provided from the Food Council, this notice will be updated.
-Thank you for your understanding.
+With that being said, the review and award process for the 2020 PIE FOOD Grant was delayed.
+The review process has now been completed.
+Awardees will be notified by Friday, May 1, 2020.

 For more information about COVID-19 (Coronavirus), please go to the Public Health Madison and Dane County Coronavirus website: